ScienceBasedTargets/SBTi-finance-tool-api/README.md

     └── config                  # Config files for the Docker container

 ## Deployment
-The alignment tool can be used either as an standalone Python package or as an REST API.
-The API can be deployed as a Docker container.
-To do this a Docker file is provided.
+This service can be deployed in two ways, either as a standalone API or in conjunction with a no-frills UI.
+For both of these options a docker configuration has been set up.

-In order to run the docker container locally on none linux machines one needs to install [Docker Desktop](https://www.docker.com/products/docker-desktop) available for Mac and Windows
+In order to run the docker container locally on non linux machines one needs to install [Docker Desktop](https://www.docker.com/products/docker-desktop) available for Mac and Windows

+### API-only
 Both the master and DEV branch have public images at docker hub.
+To run them, use the following commands:

 ```bash
 docker run -d -p 5000:8080 sbti/sbti_tool:latest # to run  the latest stable release